BCIC-LAB/LAB_web/index.md

 - Aug./24/2024 I received a grant from the NSFC Youth Fund titled “Research on Key Technologies of Neurophysiological Signal Processing Chip Based on Multi-Plasticity On-Chip Lifelong Learning”!
 - Jun./24/2024 I received a grant from the Hebei NSFC Youth Fund.
+- Apr./17/2024 Our paper on Hybrid Neural Network Training Processor has been accepted by TBioCAS.
+- Mar./3/2024 Our paper on precise and low-power closed-loop neuromodulation has been accepted by Frontiers in Neuroscience.
+Congratulations to Dr. Yang.
-- Mon./21/2024 Our paper on spiking attention/convolution processor has been accepted by CICC 2024!
+- Mon./21/2024 Our paper on spiking attention/convolution processor has been accepted by CICC 2024.
 Congratulations to Chaoming.
+- Oct./10/2023 Our paper on event-driven neural signal processor has been accepted by BioCAS 2023.
+Congratulations to Junzhe.